-As these two examples hopefully illustrate, "if, then" statements are very powerful, because they can allow us to make strong assertions about the world and people based on very little knowledge (e.g., I don't know who you, the reader, are, but I know that you have value based upon no evidence other than the fact that you are reading this).
+As these two examples hopefully illustrate, "if, then" statements are very powerful, because they can allow us to make strong assertions about the world based on very little knowledge (e.g., I don't know who you, the reader, are, but I know that you have value based upon no evidence other than the fact that you are human and I accept the argument above).
 Wielding this power to both construct and destruct arguments, though, requires us to understand both how to apply logic according to its basic rules and also to understand the limits of logic.

 In the beginning we talked about the rules for forming an argument.
 Here we want to clarify some of those rules.
 We will first review two rules (Modus Ponens and Modus Tollens) and then two common mistakes that break those rules (Denying the Antecedent and Affirming the Consequent).

 The first rule of logic with "if, then" statements is that given a relationship between two things (A and B, as in an "if, then" statement), if A is a sufficient cause of B, and if A is true, then B must be true also.

 This logical notation should be read as follows: